Viral Video Of Donald Trump ‘Nodding Off’ During Coronavirus Meeting Sparks Anger

 — Mystery Solvent (@MysterySolvent) March 19, 2020

+The Intercept this week also noted that Trump has been using the meetings as a way to launch attacks against the press and his perceived political enemies, including a number of shots at Barack Obama, whom Trump blamed for leaving an inadequate system in place to address a pandemic.

-The report noted that Trump’s anti-media attacks appear to echo efforts from the Chinese Community Party, which has expelled a number of foreign reporters this week.
+The report noted that Trump’s anti-media attacks appear to echo efforts from the Chinese Communist Party, which has expelled a number of foreign reporters this week.

 This is not the first time that Trump has been accused of nodding off during a meeting.
-Past videos have showed the president closing his eyes for long periods during meetings, including a viral one showing Trump appear to nod off during a speech from Queen Elizabeth II during his state visit to the U.K. last summer.
+Past videos have shown the president closing his eyes for long periods during meetings, including a viral one showing Trump appearing to nod off during a speech from Queen Elizabeth II during his state visit to the U.K. last summer.

 The President of the United States, Donald Trump, falling asleep as Her Majesty The Queen delivers her State banquet speech…pic.twitter.com/EdXh15XMre